 A simple journal book works fine, but I really like MyFitnessPal.
 It’s an app for your phone, that allows you to scan in the label of the food you are preparing, or manually enter it.
 Not only is it free, but it also allows you to set goals and track macros.

-Running has many health benefits such as lowering blood pressure and cholesterol levels while improving heart health overall.
-It also helps reduce stress and anxiety by releasing endorphins into your bloodstream which give you a natural high that helps improve moods as well as lift spirits when feeling down or depressed about a bad day at work or school.
+It has many health benefits such as lowering blood pressure and cholesterol levels while improving heart health overall.
+It also helps reduce stress and anxiety by releasing endorphins that give you a natural high that helps improve moods as well as lift spirits when feeling down or depressed about a bad day at work or school.

 Watch out for emotional eating

 Eating habits are very important.
 Emotional eating is one of the biggest challenges to healthy habits that people face when they’re trying to lose weight.

 It’s so easy to turn to food when you’re feeling stressed, anxious, or lonely—but that doesn’t mean it’s a good idea!

 You need to be aware of what you’re doing when you reach for food when you’re not hungry and learn how to combat those urges before they get out of hand.